vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1.md

 ## Tutorial implementation

-In this implementation, we will be building a web application with vanilla javascript that use the HID protocol from a [Ledger package](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webhid) to communicate with the ledger.
+In this implementation, we will be building a web application with vanilla javascript that uses the HID protocol from a [Ledger package](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webhid) to communicate with the ledger.

 ### Project Initialization
 It is time to implement the application and test it.
 First, open a terminal and create a new folder.
 During this tutorial, the folder will be named "e2e-tutorial”.